Anand-kalvium/Ecommerce-Follow-along-project-milestones/README.md

 - The user can give their email, and the products from that email can be seen.
 - We create a new page myProducts to show the products of the user.
 - We update product.js in the backend to create,save and show the product.

+## Milestone 13:
+In this Milestone,

+Write an endpoint that will update the existing data in MongoDB.
+Auto fill the form with previous data and give option to edit.
+We use router and post method.
+The entire data and also part of data can be changed. frontend we will add an edit button to the product card.
+When click on edit we will send the data to form and make it auto fill and have option to edit those data and save.

+## Milestone 14:
+In this Milestone,

+Write an endpoint that delete the product with specific ID from MongoDB.
+We use routers to delete the product In frontend we will add an delete button to the product card.
+When click on delete button we will send the product id to server endpoint.
+After deleting the product will be removed from user's page.

+## Milestone 15: Nav Bar
+In this Milestone,

+Creating and Nav component.
+Reusing the same component in multiple pages.
+Create an new Nav component with links to all pages: Home My-products Add product cart Adding the nav component to all the pages and make the navigations to all this pages smooth and easy.
+Making the Navbar responsive to all screen sizes.

+## SMilestone 16: New Product Page
+In this Milestone,

+Create an product info page that display all the product data and choose quantity and add to card button.
+New page to display each product.
+Adding quantity and add to card button.